Arthur W. Barton: Doctorate

+Headmaster

 In 1939, he was appointed headmaster of King Edward VII School, Sheffield (photo).

 From 1950 to 1965 he was headmaster of the City of London School.

 Publications

 Barton was the author of textbooks on heat and light, for example A Text Book on Heat (ASIN B000HIO678).

 Sport

 Barton was a football referee.
 He refereed the semi-final between Austria and Poland in the 1936 Summer Olympic Games in Berlin, and was linesman in the 1936 FA Cup Final between Arsenal and Sheffield United.

 Personal life

 In 1935 he married Alison Mary, second daughter of Colin Read Shaw.